Healthdirect Free Australian health advice you can count on.

 How is anxiety in children treated?

-Your doctor will talk with you and your child about the different treatment options.
-Treatment options for anxiety disorders in children include the following:
+Your doctor will talk with you and your child about different options for treating anxiety.

-• Rarely, medicines may be recommended to help treat anxiety in children.
+Rarely, medicines may be recommended to help treat anxiety in children.
+You can speak to your doctor or pharmacist for more information.

 How can I support my child with anxiety?